tommytracey/aind-dog-project/README.md

 ##### &nbsp;
 ## Implementation & Results
 *Coming Soon* &mdash; In the meantime, checkout the notebooks.

 ##### &nbsp;
 ## Reflections
 #### Improving Accuracy
-- Train longer
+- **Additional training on the more difficult breeds.**
-- Additional training on poor performing breeds
+	- Create a new training set with a distribution based on prediction accuracy &mdash; i.e., poor performing breeds have more training images, while higher performing breeds have fewer images.
-- Deeper architecture + Augmentation
+- **Deeper architecture + Augmentation**
+	- My Keras+Tensorflow version used a deep architecture (Xception), but did not use augmentation.
+Conversely, my PyTorch version used augmentation, but a less elaborate architecture (ResNet).
+Combining these two and exploring other augmentation schemes *should* improve accuracy.
+- **Train longer.**
+	- In my PyTorch version, it seems I may have left some additional convergence on the table.
+My training accuracy was still quite low, probably due to all the augmentations.
+Perhaps given more training time this could have translated to marginally higher validation and test accuracies.

 #### PyTorch vs. Keras+Tensorflow